FC122/maven_selenium/README.md

 - Implements the Page Object Model for structured, reliable, and expandable test automation.

 ### Configuration Properties
-- Includes a `configuration.properties` file that centralizes all environment variables.
+- Includes a `Configuration.properties` file that centralizes all environment variables.

 ### ConfigFileReader
 - Provides a file reader to simplify the use of environment variables.